etn-ccis/blui-icons/README.md

 require('@pxblue/icons/iconfont/PXBlueIcons.css');
 ```

-### Using the icon font in your application
+## Using the icon font in your application
 This will make the PX Blue icons available to your code by using the appropriate class name (className for React) on a ```<i>``` element, e.g.:

 ```
 <i class="pxb-ICONNAME"></i>
 ```

->**NOTE:** these icons/class names will be renamed in a future update to be more user friendly.
-You will need to update your references when that change occurs, or stay on the older version.

 ### Available Icons
 Currently, we have icons available for: